CAFECA-IO/KnowledgeManagement/Blockchain/ai_and_blockchain.md

 Businesses can now strategically utilize the integration of these technologies to enhance the security and transparency of AI applications.
 The convergence of these technologies enables businesses to develop advanced AI models while ensuring the integrity and trustworthiness of the data.

+## AI, Big Data, and Blockchain

+Big Data prepares the ground for the advancement of both AI and Blockchain.
+It empowers businesses to accumulate a heap of data into structured components.

+This data is further employed by AI-powered machines and applications to understand user behavior and deliver personalized customer experience.
+Similarly, Blockchain relies on Big Data to get the analyzed data that can be stored in its distributed ledger and made accessible to people, depending on whether it is on a public or private network.

+## The Impact of AI on Blockchain

+Though Blockchain has proven to be the finest technology in the marketplace to invest in, it also has some limitations.
+Let’s explore how AI can help Blockchain conquer these limitations and emerge as the perfect evolution.

+### Enhanced Data Management